Rajkanwars15/FastaSequenceCounter/README.md

 ## Does not consider headers in the file, will be out in another update

-#### Modified from python to a pure HTML JS frontend for free hosting 🫠
+#### Modified from python to a pure HTML frontend for free hosting 🫠

 ## 👨‍💻 Author